 What Are The Penalties For Public Sex In Virginia?

 The aforementioned charges–public sex, indecent exposure, lewd acts– are usually considered misdemeanors in each state.
 Misdemeanor crimes are often accompanied by a mandatory incarceration sentence of no more than one year, and most people charged with these crimes will be required to pay a monetary fine as well.
 In some cases, it may be required that the charged individual complete probation, do community service, or take some kind of rehabilitative courses.

 The penalties for this crime will vary depending on how the crime occurred.
 It’s best to talk to a lawyer right away to discuss what happened.
-Scott C. Nolan, a Fairfax criminal defense lawyer, takes the time to listen to your side of the story, and will stop at nothing to create a strong case for your defense that aims to minimize your penalties as best as possible.
+The Law Office of Scott C. Nolan, PLLC, a Fairfax criminal defense lawyer, takes the time to listen to your side of the story, and will stop at nothing to create a strong case for your defense that aims to minimize your penalties as best as possible.

 Schedule A Free Consultation With A Fairfax Criminal Defense Attorney Today

 If you have been accused of public sex in Virginia, call an attorney right away.
 Don’t gamble with your future, even if the crime is just a misdemeanor, mitigating circumstances could pack on the charges and leave you facing jail time or a high fines.

 Schedule your free, no-obligation consultation with The Law Office of Scott C. Nolan, PLLC today.
 The sooner you call, the sooner we can create a strong case for your defense.